alexa-samples/skill-sample-nodejs-cloudformation-guide/06_apiGatewaySkill/README.md

 # 'Flash Briefing' Skill using API Gateway

-Within the 'AWS CloudFormation + ASK CLI Cookbook' repository, this 'flash briefing' skill project describes how to set up an HTTP endpoint for your Lambda function using [AWS API Gateway](https://aws.amazon.com/api-gateway/).
+Within the 'AWS CloudFormation + ASK CLI Guide' repository, this 'flash briefing' skill project describes how to set up an HTTP endpoint for your Lambda function using [AWS API Gateway](https://aws.amazon.com/api-gateway/).
 This HTTP endpoint can be used as the feed URL for a flash briefing (FB) skill.

 There are no completely new Cfn concepts introduced in this project, but you can learn how to use `cfn-deployer` for a skill type that is not 'custom'.